|Indianapolis City Facts|

 Hotels in Indianapolis can be broadly categorized into the following:

-Restaurants: There are a number of restaurants offering a variety of cuisines available to you in Indianapolis.
+Restaurants in Indianapolis: There are a number of restaurants offering a variety of cuisines available to you in Indianapolis.
 For instance, if you want to eat French food tonight, then some choices are Chanteclair, The Classic Kitchen, and Brugge Brasserie.
 The latter is a trendy French restaurant that specializes in French country-style cuisine.
 Among the delicious items featured on the menu are Prince Edward Island Mussels, crepes, thick stews, and an assortment of delicious sandwiches.
 This is a family hangout, with a special menu for the kids and a variety of non-alcoholic drinks like root beer and orange-vanilla cream sodas to choose from.